Search engines like Google constantly update and change how they display information on search engine results pages (SERPs).

 Or, you could let the team at uSERP handle your outreach and link building 😉

-Most website platforms make this simple so check your settings and that each page includes the following:
+Most website platforms and CMS make the optimization process simple, so check your settings and ensure that each page includes the following:

-You don’t need to hire an expensive agency or consultant to improve your website speed or start link building for your events.
+You don’t need to hire an expensive agency or consultant to improve your website speed, get listed on Google, or start link-building for your events.

 You just need to follow our six tips and remain diligent in your SEO event strategy.